spectrio/playbook/how-we-work.md

 Once you have submitted a PR, please choose 2 - 3 additional developers on the team and mark them as reviewers in your PR.
 This will notify all of them that you have a PR in need of review. **NOTE** ANY developer can leave a review on any ANY PR.
 This request for review process just keeps the wheels moving.

+While submitting a PR, please provide a bullet pointed TL;DR list of things that the PR is actually changing.
+This will help the reviewer quickly identify the stated goal and if you implimentation meets that goal.

 Once a PR has had one successful approval, it may be merged by either the approver or the person that submitted the PR.

 ## Jira and Kanban